15: Fixing Carbon Fixation

 HCO3- + OH- → CO32- + H2O

-where the carbonate anion can precipitate in the presence of divalent cations like Ca2+, Mg2+ and Fe2+.
+where the carbonate anion can precipitate in the presence of divalent cations like Ca2+, Mg2+, and Fe2+.
 Here is a link to a Literature-based Guided Assessment on thermoengineering of carbonic anhydrase.

 CETCH (Crotonyl-CoA-EThylmalonyl-CoA-4Hydorxybutyl-CoA) pathway

 To engineer a new pathway, Swander et al identified efficient carboxylases from known ones (acetyl-CoA carboxylase, Rubisco, propionyl-CoA carboxylase, PEP carboxykinase, 2-oxoglutarate carboxylase, and pyruvate carboxylase), all of which we have discussed in previous chapters.
-They created new pathways, calculated free energy and ATP/NADPH requirements, and then optimized the pathways.
+They created new pathways, calculated free energy and ATP/NADPH requirements, and optimized the pathways.
 They chose CoASH–dependent carboxylases and enoyl-CoA carboxylases/reductases.
 Figure \(\PageIndex{3}\) below shows the reaction of one key carboxylase.

 Figure \(\PageIndex{3}\): Carboxylase used in the CETCH pathways to fix CO2